 The primary danger of winter weather comes not from the cold directly, but from the low humidity that comes with it.
 Cold air holds less moisture than warm air.
-To make matters worse, the heating systems we use to keep our houses warm and toasty, remove even more humidity from the air as a byproduct.
-This lack of humidity is the same reason we get dry skin and chapped lips.
-Dry air has a similarly negative effect on the wood used to craft musical instruments.
+To make matters worse, the heating systems we use to keep our houses warm remove humidity as a byproduct.
+This lack of humidity is the same reason we get dry skin and chapped lips; Dry air has a similarly negative effect on the wood used to craft musical instruments.
 In a heated household, it is not uncommon for the relative humidity to drop below 20%.
 This dryness can utterly destroy wooden instruments, rendering them unplayable.

 Tools For Humidity Maintenance

-Temperature and Humidity Gauges:
+Temperature and Humidity Gauges

 You can’t fix a problem if you don’t know its there.
 Here are some of our favorite tools for getting an accurate humidity reading.

-D'Addario Humiditrak - Bluetooth Humidity and Temperature Sensor
+D'Addario Humiditrak - Bluetooth Humidity Sensor

 Humiditrak uses a patent-pending Bluetooth sensor to provide a constant stream of temperature, humidity, and impact data to the free smart phone app to alert you of hazardous conditions.

 When Humiditrak detects danger, push notifications are sent to your device allowing you to take corrective action before damage occurs.
 Cataloging and monitoring a collection of instruments is so easy and convenient, you’ll want one for every instrument you own!
-Retail price: $49.99

 The Oasis Digital Hygrometer accurately measures relative humidity and can help you decide when to use your Oasis Guitar Humidifier.
 Because relative humidity varies greatly, even inside your home, we recommend that you keep your hygrometer close to your guitar, or any other stringed musical instrument made of wood.

-Our Favorite products to add or maintain moisture inside the case.
+Our favorite products to add or maintain moisture inside the case.
 These are great for players with only a handful of guitars to maintain.

 The Oasis guitar humidifier is made from a special fabric that allows water vapor, but not water, to pass through it.
 As more humidity is needed, the Humigel crystals release it, creating a vacuum that shrinks the humidifier.
 This lets you easily see when it needs to be refilled.

 The Oasis hangs down from your guitar strings, thanks to a polyurethane stabilizing bar.
 This ensures that the humidifier won’t touch the back or sides of the guitar, potentially causing damage.
-Retail price: $19.99

 Humidipak is the only maintenance free, two-way humidity control system for guitar.
 It automatically maintains the optimal 45- 50% relative humidity level within your instrument case.
 Unlike refillable humidifiers, this system provides true “two- way” purified humidity control by adding and removing moisture on demand.
 No more manual adjustments based on seasonal changes, geographic locations, temperature, or other factors.

 Humidipak comes with 3 packets and a soft mesh pouch that will not harm your instrument’s finish.
 These packets last between 2 and 6 months and should always be kept in a sealed environment like a hard-shell case.
 Once the packets become firm, discard and replace using the 3 refills that come in the Humidipak Replacement Pack.
-Retail Price: $24.99

 If you live where the humidity is very high all year round, or spikes during the summer months, this is a simple and effective way to combat the negative effects of high humidity.
 Ever Bamboo products have been used and tested to effectively aid in the process of keeping your solid wood instrument at the proper acceptable humidity range.